CodeStix/typed-react-form/docs/reference/useArrayForm.md

 ---
 layout: default
 parent: Reference
-title: useArrayForm hook
+title: useArrayField hook
 ---

-# `useArrayForm`
+# `useArrayField`

 A hook that provides array manipulation functions and optimizations for an array field.
-This is the array-optimized version of [`useChildform`](/typed-react-form/reference/useChildForm).
+This is the array-optimized version of [`useObjectField`](/typed-react-form/reference/useObjectField).
 This hook only causes a rerender when the array size changes (this is why `values.map((e) => ...)` works when adding/removing a value).

 This hook must be called, unconditionally, at the start of your component, just like the normal React hooks.

-**If your array field can/will be null or undefined**, you should use the [`ArrayForm`](/typed-react-form/reference/ArrayForm) component instead, which does not render when the array is null/undefined.
+**If your array field can/will be null or undefined**, you should use the [`ArrayField`](/typed-react-form/reference/ArrayField) component instead, which does not render when the array is null/undefined.

-`useArrayForm(parentForm, nameOfArrayField)`
+`useArrayField(parentForm, nameOfArrayField)`

 ## Parameters